 Matings to avoid:

-A Heterozygous autosomal recessive PK Def genetic test result means that the cat has one copy of the mutation.
+A Carrier autosomal recessive PKDef genetic test result means that the cat has one copy of the mutation.
 The cat will not have pyruvate kinase deficiency, but may pass the mutation to their offspring.

-A Homozygous autosomal recessive PK Def genetic test result means that the cat has two copies of the mutation.
+An Affected autosomal recessive PKDef genetic test result means that the cat has two copies of the mutation.
 The cat will have pyruvate kinase deficiency.

-Each certificate we issue will specify whether the cat is Normal, Heterozygous or Homozygous for the autosomal recessive pyruvate kinase mutation.
+Each certificate we issue will specify whether the cat is Normal, Carrier or Affected for the autosomal recessive pyruvate kinase mutation.

 More information can be found on the International Cat Care website.